Lift ticket

 A lift ticket or lift pass is an identifier usually attached to a skier's or snowboarder's outerwear that indicates they have paid and can ride on the ski lift(s) that transport people and equipment up or down a mountain.

 Types of lift tickets

 Types of lift tickets may vary by specific number of rides, time period (half day, day, night, multi-day, season), or type of lift.
+Historically, paper tickets were attached directly to a skier's gear, and dated and/or color-coded for clarity and to ease authentication by lift personnel.
+Season tickets were more durable, and typically worn round the neck on a lanyard or chain to ease use and re-use.
+By the 1970s they had gained photos to link the skier to the pass (and prevent pass swapping) and become laminated in transparent plastic.
+Other forms of ski ticket have undergone a continuous evolution: